Invariance principles for linear processes with application to isotonic regression: Proofs

 and

-Then $\{S_{n}=\sum_{j}b_{n,j}\xi _{j}\}$ converges in distribution to $\sqrt{ \eta }N$ where $N$ is a standard Gaussian random variable independent of $ \eta$, and $\eta =\sum_{k \in {\mathbf{Z}}}{\mathbb{E}}(\xi _{0}\xi _{k}|{ \mathcal{I}})$. \end{proposition}
+Then $\{S_{n}=\sum_{j}b_{n,j}\xi_{j}\}$ converges in distribution to $\sqrt{ \eta}N$, where $N$ is a standard Gaussian random variable, independent of $ \eta$, and $\eta=\sum_{k \in{\mathbf{Z}}}{\mathbf{E}}(\xi_{0}\xi _{k}|{ \mathcal{I}})$. \end{proposition}

-\textbf{Proof of Proposition \ref{propCLTtri}.} We give here the proof for completeness.
-By using Proposition \ref{exp3} it suffices to prove this proposition with $d_{j}=d_{0}\circ T^{i}$ in place of $\xi _{j}$, where $d_{0}=\sum_{j}P_{0}(\xi _{j})$.
-Hence we just have to apply the central limit theorem for triangular arrays of martingales (see Theorem 3.6 in Hall and Heyde (1980)).
-The Lindeberg condition has been established by Peligrad and Utev (1997) provided that (\ref{cond2cni**}) and the first part of condition (\ref{cond1cni}) are satisfied.
-Now in the proof of their proposition 4, Peligrad and Utev (2006-b) have established that (\ref {cond1cni}) implies that
+\begin{pf} We give here the proof for completeness.
+By using Proposition \ref{exp3}, it suffices to prove this proposition with $d_{j}=d_{0}\circ T^{j}$ in place of $\xi_{j}$, where $d_{0}=\sum_{j}P_{0}(\xi_{j})$.
+Hence, we just have to apply the central limit theorem for triangular arrays of martingales (see \cite{HallHeyde1980}, Theorem 3.6).
+The Lindeberg condition has been established by Peligrad and Utev \cite{PeligradUtev1997}, provided that condition~(\ref {cond2cni**}) and the first part of condition (\ref{cond1cni}) are satisfied.
+Now, in the proof of Peligrad and Utev \cite{PeligradUtev2006b}, Proposition 4, it is established that (\ref {cond1cni}) implies that